 But don’t worry, I have an easy way to save your design in any file format and I’ll show you exactly how to do that on a Mac or in Windows.

-This article is up-to-date with the most recent version of Silhouette Studio, Version 4.1, as of May 2018.
+(This article is up-to-date with the most recent version of Silhouette Studio, as of November 2020.)

 Why would you need to save to a PDF?

 There are plenty of reasons why you might need to save your design as a PDF: